yaoguai/fvwm-min/README.md

 * Ctrl+Alt+Up: Navigate to the page above
 * Ctrl+Alt+Down: Navigate to the page below

-## Choosing a theme
+## Choosing a Theme

 Themes are contained in the _styles_ subdirectory, and the symbolic link _mystyle_ allows users to select their own.
-For example, to choose the theme _CDE_, you might issue the following commands:
+For example, to choose the theme "CDE," you might issue the following commands:

     $ ln -sf ~/.fvwm/styles/cde ~/.fvwm/mystyle
     $ FvwmCommand Restart

-The first command links to the _CDE_ theme, and the second restarts FVWM so the changes will take effect.
+The first command links to the CDE theme, and the second restarts FVWM so the changes will take effect.

 ## Making Customizations